 Form 1125-A is used by business return filers (Form 1065, 1120 and 1120-S) to calculate and then deduct the cost of goods sold by a corporation or partnership.
 This calculation must be separately reported on the return as set forth below.
-Specifically, business entities that produce or purchase items for sale with the intent to create income are required to accurately report the cost of the items or goods that are sold.
-To meet this reporting requirement, these business entities must maintain certain accounting and inventory records.
-Business entities such as personal service companies (doctors, lawyers, painters, carpenters, etc.) do not engage in the production or sale of items or businesses that engage solely in investment or rental activities typically would not report cost of goods sold or file a Form 1125-A with their tax return.
+Specifically, business entities that produce or purchase items for sale with the intent to create income are required to accurately report the cost of the items that are sold.
+To meet this reporting requirement, a business entity must maintain certain accounting and inventory records.
+Personal service companies (doctors, lawyers, painters, carpenters, etc.) that do not engage in the production or sale of items, or businesses that engage solely in investment or rental activities, typically have inventory, thus no cost of goods sold, and thus do not need to include Form 1125-A with their tax return.

 - Income Menu

 1. Inventory at Beginning of the Year - This amount is the calculated dollar amount for the inventory of all finished or partly finished goods, raw materials and/or supplies which were acquired for sale or were physically part of the merchandise intended for sale at the beginning of the tax year.
 The amount entered here should correspond to the ending inventory that was reported on the previous year's Form 1125-A for this entity.
 If last year's return was done in TaxSlayer Pro, the ending inventory amount from the prior year return will pull forward to the current year as the Inventory at the Beginning of the Year.
 If the amount that the taxpayer reports is different from what was reported as the ending inventory on the prior year tax return, a Preparer Note should be submitted with the return explaining the difference.
 This beginning inventory amount is reported on Form 1125-A, Line 1 and also transfers to Schedule L- Balance Sheets per Books, Line 3b.